deanneiwert/lot-manager/README.md

 5. [NPM](https://www.npmjs.com/get-npm)

 ### Download/Clone Repository
 Either manually download this folder structure onto your system or use git to clone the repository.
-Scroll up and click "Clone or download".

 ### Database Configuration:
 For this project to function locally, a database must be created and be accessible with a username and password.
-I recommend installing[MySQL Workbench](https://dev.mysql.com/downloads/workbench/), creating a new database, and creating a new user with a "Standard" authentication type and provide the user with a "DBA" administrative role.
+I recommend installing [MySQL Workbench](https://dev.mysql.com/downloads/workbench/), creating a new database, creating a new user with a "Standard" authentication type, and providing the user with a "DBA" administrative role.
-Note: you may need to update other
 1. Create database and corresponding user credentials
-2. Update the .env file at the root of the project with your database name and credentials:
+2. Update the .env file with your database name and credentials:
 ```
 DB_DATABASE=lot_manager
 DB_USERNAME=admin